This article describes the procedures and requirements of .au domain names.

 |Registration period after transfer||unchanged|

-|Transfer time||max 30 days|
+|Average transfer time||max 30 days|

 |Advanced and simple transfers available||Contact our Sales department to check if easy transfer of 100 or more .au domains is available.|

 Owner change (trade)

 The change of an email address linked to a contact handle is not supported.

 explicit delete - not supported